dthaler/iftype-reg/draft-thaler-iftype-reg.md

 Name of IANA ifType requested:
 : A short description (e.g., a protocol name), suitable to appear in a comment in the registry.

-QUESTION: should it ask if a Transmission Group value is also needed?
-Or should we just always allocate one regardless?

 Description of the proposed use of the IANA ifType:
-: Requesters MUST include answers to the following questions in the explanation of the proposed use of the IANA IfType:
+: Requesters MUST include answers, either directly or via a link to some document with the answers, to the following questions in the explanation of the proposed use of the IANA IfType:

   * How would IP run over your ifType?